jh3y/focussed-twitter/README.md

 - Dim sides on scroll
 - Set the dim
 - Hide the sidebar
+- Hide separators
 - Remove tweet borders
 - Increase the margin between tweets
 - Permanently dim sides
+- Focussed composing

 ## How does it work
-`Focussed Twitter' is powered by CSS variables.
+`Focussed Twitter' is powered by CSS variables and MutationObserver.
 When an option is changed, the script updates inline CSS variables on the document.
 These then do things like trigger opacity changes and update transition timings 🤓

 ![configuration](src/screenshots/configuration.png)